Sign Up for Our Daily Newsletter

 There is plenty to see and do, including eclectic shops, more than 30 restaurants, stylish coffee shops, homegrown breweries, open studios and even sprawling parks.
 With the high number of businesses and activities, clients can spend an entire day visiting Northeast Minneapolis Arts District.
 Though there are no hotels in the district, boutique properties such as W Minneapolis and Hotel Ivy, a Luxury Collection Hotel are nearby.

-Santa Fe Railyard Arts District in Santa Fe, New Mexico
+Santa Fe Railyard Arts District in New Mexico features art galleries, restaurants, a brewery and a farmers’ market. // © 2015 MarkKane.net

 For now, the closest thing to artsy cool (beyond Native American art and turquoise) is Santa Fe Railyard Arts District.
 Just a few blocks from the famed Santa Fe Plaza, the district features art galleries, a farmers’ market, a brewery and some hip restaurants, such as Cowgirl, just steps away.
 It’s also a short, 15-minute walk from The Inn of Five Graces, an elaborately designed boutique hotel.